MichaelCurrin/docsify-js-tutorial/docs/README.md

 Clone this repo to your machine using the [steps](#clone-this-repo) above.

 No installation is needed.
-Just clone the repo using

-You need do an internet connection to load the _Docsify_ library in the browser.
+The _Docsify_ library is fetched in the browser - it's fetched remotely so internet connection is needed.

 ### 2. Run